SeisSol/SeisSol/Documentation/build-parameters.rst

 - ``PRECISION``:

     * ``single``: use single precision.
 Recommended in general for faster simulations.
 But especially for consumer GPUs (i.e. Nvidia GeForce, AMD Radeon, Intel ARC etc.), since these have usually a high performance difference between single and double precision.
     * ``double``: use double precision.
-Recommended, if your simulation fails with single precision.
+Recommended, if your simulation fails with Inf/NaN errors in single precision builds.
+See also https://github.com/SeisSol/SeisSol/issues/200 .

 Besides these, the host or, if enabled, the device architecture and backend are also encoded in the name of the executable.